tymyrddin/purple/source/docs/audits/supportive/findings-reporting.md

 producing change.

 The emotional layer is how the finding lands for the team it implicates.
-A finding that names a department's process as non-compliant can be heard as a judgement of that team rather than an observation about a control.
+A finding that names a department's process as non-compliant can be heard as a judgement of that team when it was an observation about a control.
 How the finding is communicated internally determines whether the conversation that follows is about the problem or the framing.